SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 You should also have a good understanding of how the ASP.NET Core [Startup](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/startup) class is used in configuring the application services for the app.
 Specifically pay particular attention to the usage of the `ConfigureServices()`  and `Configure()` methods.

+> Note: Currently, code is provided to expose the Management endpoints via HTTP only within ASP.NET Core applications.
+Future support for other application types is in the works.

 ### 1.2.1 Add Nuget References

 As mentioned earlier, the available Steeltoe management endpoints that you can enable and use in an application is shown below.

 Notice that each endpoint has an associated ID.
 When you want to expose that endpoint using HTTP, that ID will be used in the mapped URL that exposes the endpoint.
 For example, the `health` endpoint below will be mapped to `/health`.

-Also, you will see later that the same ID is used when configuring settings that are specific for an endpoint.
+>Note: When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html) you will need to configure the global management path prefix, as described in the [Endpoint Settings](#1-2-2-settings) section below, to be `/cloudfoundryapplication`.
+Simply add to your configuration: `management:endpoints:path=/cloudfoundryapplication`

 |ID|Description|
 |------|------|